DIMSI-IS/BackROLL/README.md

 - Login: *API_key of your user dedicated to backroll*
 - Password: *API_secret of your user dedicated to backroll*

-## Documentation
-The [latest documentation](https://backroll.readthedocs.io/) is hosted at Read The Docs, containing user guides, tutorials, and an API reference.

 ## Help and support
 We'd love to help you get started with BackROLL, so please feel free to open a case if you run into problems with the deployment or encounter bugs.